guardian/mobile-apps-article-templates/README.md

 ## Updating the Documentation
 Documentation is built locally, to rebuild the documentation just type: `grunt hologram`

 Documentation is also available on the web at: http://guardian.github.io/mobile-apps-article-templates/, which displays the static files stored in the gh-pages branch.
-To update this publically viewable site with your latest changes, run the following commands:
+To update this publicly viewable site with your latest changes, run the following commands:

 ```bash
 $ git commit -am "Commit message"